WHOIGit/socket.io-example/README.md

 });
 ```

 This led to a lengthy, headache-inducing debugging session to figure out why a single heartbeat was emitted and then nothing afterwards, with no errors.
-This was ultimately due to the fact taht this event handler was blocking the thread that was simultaneously used to enqueue outgoing messages.
+This was ultimately due to the fact that this event handler was blocking the thread that was simultaneously used to enqueue outgoing messages.

 ## Lessons Not Learned